geshan/geshan.github.com/posts/2021-12-25-docker-postgres.md

 This file looks somewhat similar to the above docker-compose file but below are the main differences.

 The first one is, here we use `- ./db/init.sql:/docker-entrypoint-initdb.d/create_tables.sql` on line number 13.
 We are doing this to create the `quotes` table and fill up the data as seen in this [SQL file](https://github.com/geshan/nodejs-posgresql/blob/master/db/init.sql).
 This is the way to run [initialization scripts](https://github.com/docker-library/docs/tree/master/postgres#initialization-scripts) for Postgres with docker.
 This is an idempotent operation, if the data directory is filled up the `init.sql` file won't be executed again to prevent data overriding.
+If we want to force override the data we will need to delete the docker volume after a `docker volume inspect`.

 Next, we define a new service called `api` which builds the local `Dockerfile` with target `production` and names it `quotes-api`.
 After that, it has a `depends_on` definition on the `db` container which is our Postgres container.